TUD-CERT/mailreport-thunderbird/Readme.md

 # E-Mail Reporting Plugin for Mozilla Thunderbird
-Mozilla Thunderbird plugin for reporting phishing or otherwise malicious E-Mails to an IT security department, developed by [TUD-CERT](https://tud.de/cert) in cooperation with the [Designated Office: Information Security](https://www.tu-braunschweig.de/en/ciso) of TU Braunschweig.
+Mozilla Thunderbird plugin for reporting phishing or otherwise malicious E-Mails to an IT security department, originally developed by [TUD-CERT](https://tud.de/cert) in cooperation with the [Designated Office: Information Security](https://www.tu-braunschweig.de/en/ciso) of TU Braunschweig.
 This plugin is meant to be customized and deployed within well-defined organizational boundaries, such as for all employees covered by a CERT or members of a university.

 ## Features
 ![Plugin screenshot](docs/plugin.png?raw=true "The plugin in action")